Temps and termites are on the rise. Schedule your free inspection today.

 Wasp stings

 Wasps are most commonly known for their stings.
 Wasps use their stinger as a defense mechanism when they feel threatened or when they are agitated.
-Their venom can paralyze their prey and, as you may have experienced, can bring an extreme amount of pain.
+Their venom can paralyze their prey and can cause pain.
 This forces whatever is bothering them to leave them alone.

 A wasp sting can be very painful, and sometimes life-threatening to those who are allergic to them.
 Once stung, the skin around the sting may become swollen, red, and painful.
 Allergic reactions can cause severe swelling and anaphylaxis.
 You should seek medical attention if you have extreme swelling or are having trouble breathing.